Famicoman/personal/til/linux/hard-disk-health-check.md

 # Hard Disk Health Check

 Got refurbished drives from GoHardDrive and need to test them out.
+For future me, the UGreen SATA/USB adapter works well for this, but the cinglink does not and seems to cause drive timeouts.

 First, we need to identify the disk to test, we will be targeting `/dev/sdi`: